-In terms of traffic and income potential, no print on demand website beats Merch By Amazon (MBA) in my opinion.
+In terms of traffic and income potential, no print on demand website beats Merch By Amazon (recently changed to Amazon Merch on Demand) in my opinion.

 The catch with Merch By Amazon is you must apply, and not every application gets accepted.
 They have really limited the amount of people they accept lately.